On this page

 - They were working full time

-- They had worked full time for 3 months or more in the current year and intending to work full time for most or all of the next year and not intending to study dull time in the next year
+- They had worked full time for three months or more in the current year and intending to work full time for most or all of the next year and not intending to study full time in the next year

 - They were able to get disability support pension or rehabilitation allowance, or someone was able to get a carer allowance to care for them